WeShare Online Giving

-Click the icon above to donate electronically to QAS collections.
+Click the icon below to donate electronically to QAS collections.

 Scrip is a term that means "substitute money".
 When you purchase scrip, you're purchasing negotiable gift certificates or prepaid cards that are used just like cash.
 There are NO extra hidden fees.
 Just pay for the face value of the gift certificate or prepaid card for each retailer you shop; and use them just like cash.
 You can use scrip to purchase everyday expenses like food, clothing, and gas for your car.
 You can also use them for appliances (large & small), as well as Home Improvement projects.
 (See the order form).